tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 ignored and only the remaining airports should be output in alphabetical order.
 See Output below for formating help and decomposition for help alphabetically ordering the airports.
-Hint: To avoid a Concurent Modification Exception, you cannot use remove when looping over the keys, you must use a supplementary data structure.
+Hint: To avoid a Concurrent Modification Exception, you cannot use remove when looping over the keys, you must use a supplementary data structure.